iamVaibhavPatil/DataScience/DataScience-MachineLearning-Py/README.md

        [0., 0., 0.]])
 ```

-Similarly `ones` for arrays with all 1.
+Similarly, `ones` for arrays with all 1.

 ```
 np.ones(4)